 Go to the Maths online course

-If you are preparing to study maths at university you might also want to consider keeping engaged with maths during the summer to keep your skills fresh.
+If you are preparing to study maths at university you might also want to consider keeping engaged with the subject during the summer to keep your skills fresh.
 Below we have listed some additional resources to develop your mathematical curiosity:

 - Mathematics: A Very Short Introduction, by Timothy Gowers - an elementary, but not basic introduction to advanced mathematics.
 This is perfect for students looking to begin an undergraduate programme in STEM.